vphantom/pyritephp-example/DEVELOPERS.md

 Global associative array `$PPHP['config']` contains the parsed contents of `config.ini`.
 Feel free to add your own custom sections to this file.

+## Client-side HTML injection

+### form.form-horizontal

+Given class `form-horizontal`, each of a form's inputs and buttons will become its own group, per Bootstrap 3 example layouts.
+Input attribute `data-label` will fill its left-hand label.

 ## Templating

 All templates have variables `session` and `post` equivalent to `$_SESSION` and `$_POST`, as well as `grab()`, `pass()` and `filter()` from the PHP side and the special variable `req` with details about the current request.